realworldocaml/book/book/testing/README.md

 ```

 As you can see, we didn't need to escape the included quote, though
-the version of the string echoed back by the toplevel uses the
+the version of the string echoed back by the toplevel uses ordinary
-ordinary string literal syntax, and so that does include the escape.
+string literal syntax, and so the quote there comes out escaped.

 Quoted strings are especially useful when writing strings containing
 text from another language, like HTML.
 With quoted strings, you can